secretstartups/handbook/values/index.html.md

 ##### Growth mindset
 {:.no_toc}
 You don't always get results and this will lead to criticism from yourself and/or others.
 We believe our talents can be developed through hard work, targeted training, learning from others, on-the-job experience, and receiving input from others.
 It is in our DNA as a company and individuals to look for opportunity, stay humble, and never settle.
 We try to hire people based on [their trajectory, not their pedigree](https://hbr.org/2016/01/what-having-a-growth-mindset-actually-means).
 We also strive to foster a culture of curiosity and continuous learning where team members are provided and proactively seek out opportunities to grow themselves and their careers.
+We believe that with the right expectations and direction, people can grow to take on new challenges and surpass expectations.

 ##### Global optimization
 {:.no_toc}